 MQC takes a proactive approach to the promotion of Montreal’s urban culture and is a recognized leader in the Montreal skateboard community.
 We were the driving force behind the legalization of skateboarding at Peace Park and have been involved in the efforts to legalize skateboarding on bike paths and other public places.

-MQC started as a skateboard and graffiti crew in 1995, and it’s involvement in the promotion of urban culture began in 2002 with the organization of Breakdown, a hip hop show that helped unify Montreal’s skateboard and hip-hop communities.
+MQC started as a skateboard and graffiti crew in 1995, and its involvement in the promotion of urban culture began in 2002 with the organization of Breakdown, a hip-hop show that helped unify Montreal’s skateboard and hip-hop communities.
 That same year we organized the Montreal City Hall Poser Game, which has become an annual event.
 Since then we made a documentary film titled Peace Park, which has been shown in multiple cities around the world and not only highlighted some of the struggles skateboarders deal with.
-The movie also shows skateboarding as a positive force which has help influence other metropolitan cities to change in their perception of skateboarding.
+The movie also shows skateboarding as a positive force which has helped influence other metropolitan cities to change in their perception of skateboarding.